galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 >
 > 1. Open `playbook.yml` with your text editor and set the following:
 >
->    - Add pre-tasks to create the `/opt/galaxy` directory and install the necessary dependencies (identical to a normal package installation task, but in a `pre_tasks` section.)
+>    - Add pre-tasks to create the `/srv/galaxy` directory and install the necessary dependencies (identical to a normal package installation task, but in a `pre_tasks` section.)
 >        - For Debian you need: git, python-virtualenv, python-psycopg2
 >        - For RHEL you need: mercurial, python-virtualenv, python-psycopg2
->    - Add a role with `galaxyproject.galaxy`
+>    - Add the role `galaxyproject.galaxy` to the roles to be executed
 >
 >    > ### {% icon question %} Question
 >    >